 1. Black Asphalt Shingles

-Asphalt shingles are composed of a fiberglass mat that is covered in asphalt and then coated with small particles of mica, schist, slate and ceramic and the back is covered with a mixture of talc and sand or mica in order to keep the shingles from adhering to each other.
+Asphalt shingles are composed of a fiberglass mat that is covered in asphalt and then coated with small particles of mica, schist, slate, and ceramic, and the back is covered with a mixture of talc and sand or mica in order to keep the shingles from adhering to each other.

 There are three types of asphalt shingles, but the most common are the three-tab and the architectural shingle.
 The three-tab is normally a 20-25 year shingle while the architectural shingle has a lifetime warranty.
 The actual warranty is prorated for most asphalt shingles after 5-10 years.
 There are other styles available but the material composition and warranties are very similar.